-Once upon a time, the only tool a sales rep needed was their trusty Rolodex of contacts.
+Once upon a time, the only sales tools a rep needed was their trusty Rolodex of contacts.
 Times have changed, however.
 The modern salesperson needs more than charm and persuasion to convert leads.

 Technology is on an upward trajectory.
 Developers are pushing the boundaries of its capabilities as it becomes more resourceful.
 Every industry has felt technology’s impact one way or another.
 The sales sector is no different.